Vini901/Vini901/README.md

 - 👯 I’m looking to collaborate on ...Machine Learning
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...Anything
-- 📫 How to reach me: .. here
+- 📫 How to reach me: .. ping me at Linkedin
 - 😄 Pronouns: ...He
 - ⚡ Fun fact: ...
 I am a mad scientist